- Donor Privacy Commitment

 - We use Google Adwords to display text ads at the top of Google keyword searches.
 Anonymized information on specific keywords typed is provided.

-- We use YouTube to host video content on conservation.org.
-Analytics for this platform include aggregated and anonymized data on length and location of views, basic demographic details, and engagement rates.
+- We use YouTube, Vimeo and TikTok to host video content on conservation.org.
+Analytics for these platforms include aggregated and anonymized data on length and location of views, basic demographic details, and engagement rates.

-Most browsers allow you to control cookies through their settings preferences.
+Most browsers allow you to control cookies through their settings preferences, including a setting to automatically decline cookies or be given the choice of declining or accepting the transfer to your computer of a particular cookie (or cookies) from a particular site.
 However, if you limit the ability of websites to set cookies, you may negatively impact your overall user experience, since it will no longer be customized to you.
+For example, because your cookie preferences are stored as a cookie on your browser, if you do not opt in, our cookie opt-in banner will display every time you access a page on CI’s site.

 Notice to users from Germany